Subjective Causality in Choice: Endogenous Datasets

 \subsection{Regularity violation}

-A choice rule with an SCR may violate regularity, the requirement that $\rho(a,S) \geq \rho(a,S')$ whenever $a \in S \subseteq S'$.
-Consequently, the class of choice rules with an SCR and those with a RUM do not coincide.
-This poses a challenge for identifying the model as usual techniques do not directly apply.
-By contrast, many behaviors interpreted as irrational can be represented by a RUM, such as the model of limited attention due to \cite{manzini2014stochastic}.
+An Endogenous SCR may violate regularity, the requirement that $\rho(a,S) \geq \rho(a,S')$ whenever $a \in S \subseteq S'$.
+Consequently, an Endogenous SCR is not a RUM.
+By contrast, many other models of ``irrational'' behavior are RUMs, such as the model of limited attention due to \cite{manzini2014stochastic}.

-To illustrate why regularity may be violated, consider a doctor in the running example whose behavior has a SCR $(R_{P},u)$.
-There are three treatment options, $\iota,\pi,\nu$, that are equally likely to lead to good health.
-Plaque and health are independent after undergoing treatment $\iota$, positively correlated under treatment $\pi$, and negatively correlated under treatment $\nu$.
-When the doctor decides between only $\iota$ and $\pi$, plaque buildup is necessarily positively correlated with good health.
-As she mistakes the correlation for causation, this makes treatments that are more likely to lead to plaque buildup more attractive.
-However, when she chooses between all three treatments, the patients to whom she prescribes $\nu$ may cancel out or even reverse the perceived positive effect of plaque on health.
-When this effect is strong enough, it can lead to an increase in the probability of choosing the treatment with a lower probability of plaque buildup.
+To illustrate why regularity may be violated, consider three sizes of the workforce, $a,b,c$, that are equally likely to lead to high profit.
+The firm's own output and profit are independent when workforce size is $a$, positively correlated when it is $b$, and negatively correlated when it is $c$.
+When the consultant can only recommend $a$ or $b$, own output is necessarily positively correlated with profit.
+As she mistakes the correlation for causation, this makes the workforce size that is more likely to lead to high output more attractive.
+However, when she chooses between all three workforce sizes, the recommendations of $c$ might cancel out or even reverse the perceived positive effect of own output on profit.
+When this effect is strong enough, she may reverse her recommendation and violate regularity.
+Formally, suppose that $a (1_{\vari },1_{\consequence})=a (1_{\vari },0_{\consequence})=\frac12$, $b (0_{\vari },0_{\consequence})=b (1_{\vari },1_{\consequence})=\frac12$, $c (1_{\vari },0_{\consequence})=c (0_{\vari },1_{\consequence})=\frac12$, $u(0)=0$, and $u(1)=6$. \footnote{The distribution of competitor output does not affect behavior, so we leave it unspecified.} One can verify that for $S=\{a,b\} \subset S'=\{a,b,c\}$, we have $\rho(b,S)<\frac13=\rho(b,S')$. \footnote{See Appendix \ref{ex: regularity} for the derivation.}$\ \!^{,}$ \footnote{We note that $S,S' \notin \mathcal{S}$, so this example, and that in the next subsection, are technically outside our domain.
+At the cost of complicating the algebra and obscuring the logic, they can be made consistent with our assumptions by replacing each action $d$ with $d'=(1-\epsilon)d+\epsilon e$ where $\epsilon>0$ is small enough and $e(y)=\frac18$ for each $y\in \{0,1\}^3$.}